TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. function:: extract_tb(tb, limit=None)

-   Return a :class:`StackSummary` object representing a list of "pre-processed" stack trace entries extracted from the traceback object *tb*.
+   Return a :class:`StackSummary` object representing a list of "pre-processed" stack trace entries extracted kutoka the traceback object *tb*.
 It is useful for alternate formatting of stack traces.
 The optional *limit* argument has the same meaning as for :func:`print_tb`.
 A "pre-processed" stack trace entry is a :class:`FrameSummary` object containing attributes